Menu

 Course Background

-The Trust at common law is its highest achievement, with our common law using equity to arrange relationships between parties and property, offering flexibility a flexibility that no other set of legal relationships can match.
-In fact, the common law of property, contract, and equity, all came together at a time now lost in the fog of antiquity, to give rise to the ancient truhand of Germanic-Scandinavian, and Celtic man's Volk (folk) richt (right), called nowadays our common law, resulting in the common-law of uses, nowadays called our common-law of trusts.
+The Trust at common law, says Maitland, is its highest achievement because it uses equity to arrange relationships between parties and property, offering a flexibility for asset protection that no other set of legal relationships can match.
+In fact, the common law of property, contract, and equity, all came together at a time now lost in the fog of antiquity, to give rise to the ancient truhand of Germanic-Scandinavian and Celtic man's Volk (folk) richt (right), called nowadays our common law, resulting in the common-law of uses, nowadays called our common-law of trusts.

-Over this vast time, the trusteeship of the common-law trust has developed into the highest fiduciary duty known to our common-law tradition—of an honor the most sensitive, above that of the work-a-day business world of the mere non-fiduciary contract.
-And for these reasons, any that enters into the common-law trust arrangement steps into relationships of far-greater consequences for breach, than that of mere contract.
-Bottom line: breach of a promise of contract brings no criminal liability; breach of an undertaking of trusteeship brings criminal liability.
+Over this vast time span, the trusteeship of the common-law trust became the highest fiduciary duty known to our common-law tradition of an honor the most sensitive, above that of the work-a-day business world of the mere contract relationship.
+And for these reasons, any man entering the common-law trust arrangement steps into relationships of greater consequences for breach, than that of mere contract.
+Bottom line: breach of a promise of contract brings no criminal liability; breach of an undertaking of trusteeship can bring criminal liability.

-Thus, those considering use of a trust should be wary to know the fundamentals of the common-trust relationships.
-Knowing about these fundamentals is not enough; one must know them.
+Thus, those entering a common-law trusteeship should know the fundamentals of the common-trust relationships.
+But knowing about these fundamentals is not enough; one must know them.
 Accordingly, the goal of this trust course is that the student know the fundamentals (foundation basics) of the common-law trust.
-By so doing, one will also know the fundamentals of common-law legal relationships: property law, contract law (fiduciary and non-fiduciary relationships), principles of equity; differences between equity and law, between custodianship and trusteeship, between the law of the land (our common law) and the law of the city (the civil law).
+By so doing, one will also learn the fundamentals of common-law legal relationships: property law, contract law (fiduciary and non-fiduciary relationships), principles of equity; differences between equity and law, between custodianship and trusteeship, between the law of the land (our common law) and the law of the city (the civil law).

-Above all, the trust is not a corporate entity, but an arrangement of relationships between property and persons and between persons unique to our common-law tradition, recognized only in common-law countries and States.
-Hence, only common-law (law of the land) countries recognize the Trust.
-The rest of the world's countries, being under the law of the city, do not recognize our law of trusts.
+Above all, the trust is not a corporate entity, but an arrangement of relationships between persons and between property and persons, unique to our common-law tradition.
+Only the world’s few common-law countries and States (law of the land) countries recognize the Trust.
+The rest of the world's countries, being under the law of the city, do not recognize our common law of trusts.

 In our common-law tradition, only a person can own (hold legal title to) property.
 Further, our courts recognize only two kinds of persons: the first is fictional and dead, called a corporation (a corpse); the second is living, called a man or woman—as the case may be.
 Accordingly, the trust, not being a corporate entity, but an arrangement of relationships between persons and property, this set of relationships does not—indeed cannot—own property, that is hold legal title to property.
 Why?
 Because only persons, not relationships, can own property.
 A relationship (such as for example a contract) cannot, as a matter of law, hold title to property.